OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 Support for add-in commands in Exchange 2016 requires [Cumulative Update 5](https://support.microsoft.com/topic/d67d7693-96a4-fb6e-b60b-e64984e267bd).

-If your add-in uses an XML manifest, then add-in commands are only available for add-ins that do not use [ItemHasAttachment, ItemHasKnownEntity, or ItemHasRegularExpressionMatch rules](../outlook/activation-rules.md) to limit the types of items they activate on.
+If your add-in uses an add-in only manifest, then add-in commands are only available for add-ins that do not use [ItemHasAttachment, ItemHasKnownEntity, or ItemHasRegularExpressionMatch rules](../outlook/activation-rules.md) to limit the types of items they activate on.
 However, [contextual add-ins](../outlook/contextual-outlook-add-ins.md) can present different commands depending on whether the currently selected item is a message or appointment, and can choose to appear in read or compose scenarios.
 Using add-in commands if possible is a [best practice](../concepts/add-in-development-best-practices.md).

 ## See also